apache/druid/docs/tutorials/tutorial-latest-by.md

 GROUP BY 1
 ```

-In this example `update_timestamp` represents the reference timestamp to use to evalute the "latest" value.
+In this example `update_timestamp` represents the reference timestamp to use to evaluate the "latest" value.
 This could be `__time` or another timestamp.

 For example, consider the following table of events that log the total number of points for a user: